 “Hey.”
 The man put a hand up.
 He looked calm.
 He pointed.
 “That was my door.”

 Fascinated, they watched him check his pockets: no keys.
 They saw this register in his face, a series of artist’s studies that culminated in the single unhelpful word fuck, until, driven by his predicament, he disappeared up the stairs.
+They turned to each other and giggled, hands on each other's shoulders.
+It was then that Anne knew they would be true friends again.

 “Fucking man.
 Fucking Gypsies.”
 Chiara dismissed them all with a wave, and rooted in her bag.
 Car keys appeared in her hand.
-All her burdens seemed to lift as she caught sight of the magic capitals of the Bayerischer Motor Werken on her keyring, and she let a smile restore her face.
+All her burdens seemed to lift as she caught sight of the magic capitals of the Bayerischer Motor Werken on her key ring, and she let a smile restore her face.

 “Took the jacket back.”
 The words lent Piero Clemente’s story an air of conclusion.
 “And they credited my account, but not, you know, without a lot of hysterical homosexual high-fashion shit.
 He’s dead, the guy, I see him on the street.
 He will never curl his hair with tongs again, never again cut anybody dead with a witty remark.
 Fucking dead.”